zicoz18/erc20-as-subnet-gas-token-tutorial/submitted version/README.md

 npx hardhat deploy
 ```

-After running the script you should see deployed contract addresses on the command line and updated `variables/contractAddresses.js` file.
+After running the script you should see deployed contract addresses on the command line and see that `variables/contractAddresses.js` file is updated.

 #### Balance script